How to Exercise Again after a Long Break

 The first step is the most difficult

 As we already said, the hardest part is deciding to start exercising again.
-That’s because when you spend some time (like a few months) away from the routine it’s going to seem like you were never in good shape to begin with, even though you may have been exercising for years.
+That’s because when you spend some time away from the routine it’s going to seem like you were never in good shape to begin with, even though you may have been exercising for years.

 But once you get back into the regular habit of exercise, it will again become almost an automatic task.
 The first week of “adapting” back to your routine is the most important one.
-And if you can get through one month of this, it will be more difficult for you to break it again.To help you make those first steps, remember that getting exercise is synonymous with having good health.
-It not only helps you lose weight, but improves your heart rate and breathing, purifies the bloodstream, eliminates toxins, relieves stress, reduces anxiety, elevates your mood, makes you more flexible and strong, helps you sleep better at night, and more.
+And if you can get through one month of this, it will be more difficult for you to break it again.To help you make those first steps, remember that exercising is synonymous with having good health.
+It not only helps you lose weight, but improves your heart rate and breathing; it purifies the bloodstream, eliminates toxins, relieves stress and reduces anxiety.

 Tips to help you start exercising again

 Check out the following tips that will help you get back into your exercise routine after a long time of “doing nothing.”

 Everyone has a particular motive for exercising.
 You’re the only one who knows what yours is, and you need to set that as your clear objective before you can get started again.